chinmich/cp-whitepaper/CP-Technical.md

 ## Multiple Users and Bidding

 Multiple users can stake CP tokens for the same UCAC, if allowed.
-If a dapp is sufficiently popular, hundreds or thousands of users may stake CP tokens to help support its transactions.
+If a DApp is sufficiently popular, hundreds or thousands of users may stake CP tokens to help support its transactions.

 A UCAC may also be written to allow CP token holders to compete for transactions through that UCAC.
 For example, two users may stake their tokens for the same UCAC, offering their allotted transactions to users of the UCAC at two different prices.
-The dapp can then evaluate which bid is least expensive, and offer the price to the user before sending the CP transaction through that pathway.
+The DApp can then evaluate which bid is least expensive, and offer the price to the user before sending the CP transaction through that pathway.

 ## Staking Smart Contract